BIBLE EXPLORE

 4. Attach a paper clip to the 'nose' of each fish.

-7. Place the team's fish in a bucket, bowl or on the floor at one end of the room.
+6. Place the team's fish in a bucket, on the floor at one end of the room.

-9. Each player should sit at the end of the line when they return with their fish.
+8. Each player should sit at the end of the line when they return.

-11. Give out chocolate fish as prizes as teams put the memory verse together.
+10. Give out chocolate fish as prizes as they put the memory verse together.

 Picture